 And just like the real thing, there are seemingly endless varieties and types of faux grass for modellers to choose from.

 Here’s everything you need to know, starting with the fundamental types and differences between mats, scatter, flock and static grass and what to use when.

 For covering large areas in grass, the easiest, cheapest and fastest way is without doubt grass mats.

-As the name implies, Grass mats are sheets of short fibres that create the look of grass or short vegetation.
+As the name implies, Grass mats are sheets of paper or other thin material covered in short fibres that create the look of grass or short vegetation.

-Typically available in sheets or rolls of 3 feet by 2 feet and cost from £5 to £10 per roll they’re the most cost effective way of adding vegetation to a large area.
+They are typically available in sheets or rolls of 3 feet by 2 feet and cost from £5 to £10 per roll they’re the most cost-effective way of adding vegetation to a large area.

-Even better, the sheets can be cut to shape and glued into place (with standard glue) with none of the mess associated with scatter and static grass.
+Even better, the sheets can be cut to shape and glued into place (using PVA standard glue) with none of the mess associated with scatter and static grass.

 They do however have the disadvantage of looking flat and lifeless.
-The same texture and pattern repeating over and over looks artificial.
+The same texture and pattern repeated over and overlooks artificial.

 Having said this, grass mats have improved greatly in quality recently.
 Silflor mats, for example, can look as good as static grass (see below) but cost significantly more than the basic mats and still suffer from the problem of looking somewhat artificial due to the uniform length of the individual grass stems.
 The Silflor mats are available here.

 Noch and Woodland Scenics make the most popular grass mats.
 Experienced modellers will recommend that of these two, the later Summer/Autumn colours tend to be better, with more natural-looking shades.